Hitchhiking Routes, Trips and Maps

 Click to read the details

 Kilometers hitched: once in the UAE with a German-Filipino couple.
 There will be much hitchhiking because of the pandemic and local laws applying to hanging out with strangers.
 In Kyrgyzstan: so far twice, once with two Russian visitors and once with a Swedish guy who owns a business here.
 No hitchhiking in Uzbekistan at all.
-More than 500 kilometers in Ukraine (see map for details), a little in Turkey as well.
+More than 500 kilometers in Ukraine (see map for details), a little in Turkey as well as Madagascar.

 Countries: United Arab EmiratesKyrgyzstan, Uzbekistan, Ukraine (new for Jonas), Turkey, Mauritius, Madagascar, Ethiopia

-Languages needed: English, Russian, German, basic Turkish, French
+Languages needed: English, russian, German, basic Turkish, French

 Use of Public Transportation: Due to the pandemic, I will probably use public transport 99% of the time.
 But we’ll see!
 In the UAE we mostly used taxis.
 Same for Kyrgyzstan.
 In Uzbekistan, we used the fast train.
 Ukraine is good for hitchhiking and Turkey is alright as well.
 Mauritius was easy to hitch but the distances are quite short.
 In Madagascar I only hitchhiked one short ride and in Ethiopia not at all